sofianedjerbi/BestViewDistance/README.md

 /view reload => Reload plugin config.
 Need "view.reload" /vdist => Allows your players to see their own view distance.
+Need "view.info" /vping => Allows your players to see their own ping.
 Need "view.info"

 Permission for update checker : "view.update"